You are here

 Support and Care for a Friend

-Helping Someone Who Has Been Sexually Assaulted
+Helping Someone Who Has Experienced Sexual Misconduct

 Helpful Strategies for Talking with a Survivor

 - Believe them.
 Believing someone when the person tells you that they have been sexually assaulted is the most important thing you can do.
 Your immediate reaction can have a powerful impact on their healing, especially if you happen to be the first person the survivor has disclosed to.
-Always believe them.

 - Respect the survivor’s need for privacy.
 Be sure to tell the survivor before they start sharing if you have a College role that prevents you from keeping information confidential.
 Tell the person that you want to support them, and this support may involve sharing this information with people who can help.
 Please note, the only truly confidential resources on campus are the counselors at the Center for Wellness and Disability Services (617-989-4390).

 - Assure them they are not alone.
 Survivors of sexual misconduct may feel isolated, scared, and powerless.
 Tell the survivor that you are there for them; then follow through by being there to listen and support.